Peace, peacebuilding and reconciliation

 Causes of Peace – The Botswana, Zambia and Malawi “Zone of Peace”

 The Swedish Research Council (U-forsk) has awarded the department a research grant to study the causes of peace.
 Botswana, Malawi and Zambia constitute a ‘Zone of Peace’ spared from violent conflict since independence.
-The project aims to explain why peace has prevailed in these countries, despite being located in the world’s most volatile continent and with all their neighbors struck by conflict.
+The project aims to explain why peace has prevailed in these countries, despite being located in the world’s most volatile continent and with all their neighbours struck by conflict.
 For more information, contact Kristine Höglund or Johan Brosché.

 Vulnerable Cities: Conflict Prevention in Urban Planning, Urban Regeneration & Urban Governance